Smallmouth Bass

 Favorite Feeding Spots

-Smallmouth bass love rocky points and brush piles that they can use for cover to ambush their prey.
-During the spring, smallmouth often hide around grass or lily pads in very shallow water at the shoreline.
-Conversely, during the heat of the summer and the cold of winter, smallmouth head for deep ledges and river channels to catch the bait fish funneling through.
+Smallmouth bass love rocky points and brush piles that they can use as cover to ambush their prey.
+In the spring, smallmouths often take shelter in shallow water near the shore, typically around grass or lily pads.
+Conversely, during the heat of the summer and the cold of winter, smallmouth bass will seek out deep ledges and river channels to hunt baitfish funneling through.

 Boat Fishing

-Boat fishing for smallmouth is highly effective since you will cover more water and find different angles to fish various ledges and rock piles from.
-You will also find areas that are not fished as often and will have lower pressure from other anglers.
+Boat fishing for smallmouth bass is highly effective as you can cover more water and find different angles from which to fish ledges and rock piles.
+Additionally, you have access to rarely-fished areas that offer reduced competition from other anglers.

 Shore Fishing

-While not as effective as fishing from a boat, shore fishing during the right time of the year and under correct conditions can be highly productive when fishing during the early morning and late evening feeding hours.
+Shore fishing can be highly productive if done at the right time of the year and in the correct conditions, especially during the early morning and late evening feeding times.

 Topwater